locallyoptimistic/LocallyOptimistic/content/post/data-platform.md

 The basic idea of the "data platform" is this:
 * Your data warehouse should be the data *source* for model training and prediction-making
 * Your data warehouse should be the data *repository* for predictions that are made
-* Your intelligent applications can access the warehouse and make use of the central store of predictions in whatever way makes the most sense
+* Your intelligent applications should access the warehouse and make use of the central store of predictions in whatever way makes the most sense

-There are a number of pros and cons to approaching the world this way.
+There are a number of pros and cons to approaching your data infrastructure this way.
 I will start with the pros and then discuss some of the cons at the end of this post.

 ## Good Reasons to Invest in the Central Data Platform